zomnium/plastichabitat/tools/index.md

 ## [Sublime Text](http://www.sublimetext.com/)

 A lightning fast extendable and customizable text-editor.
-Note: I'm waiting on my invite for [Atom.io](https://atom.io/) which looks alot like Sublime Text, but has a CLI and Git intergration.
+Nice alternatives are [Atom.io](https://atom.io/) which looks alot like Sublime Text, but is open-source and has a CLI and Git intergration.
+Adobe funded [Brackets](http://brackets.io/) which is also open-source and is completely build in JavaScript.

 ##### Useful plugins: